galaxyproject/training-material/topics/metagenomics/tutorials/shotgun-metagenomics-data-tutorial/tutorial.md

 - Assignation of taxonomy on the whole sequences using databases with marker genes

-In this tutorial, we use the second approach with MetaPhlAn.
-This tools is using a database of ~1M unique clade-specific marker genes (not only the rRNA genes) identified from ~17,000 reference (bacterial, archeal, viral and eukaryotic) genomes.
+In this tutorial, we use the second approach with [MetaPhlAn](https://elifesciences.org/articles/65088).
+This tools is using a database of ~1.1M unique clade-specific marker genes (not only the rRNA genes) identified from ~100,000 reference (bacterial, archeal, viral and eukaryotic) genomes.

 > ### {% icon hands_on %} Hands-on: Taxonomic assignation with MetaPhlAn
 >
 > 1. {% tool [MetaPhlAn](toolshed.g2.bx.psu.edu/repos/iuc/metaphlan/metaphlan/3.0.13+galaxy0) %} with
+>    - {% icon param-file %} *"1: Single-end Fasta/FastQ file with microbiota reads"*: `imported file: SRR606451_pampa.fasta`
->    - "Input file" to the imported file
+>    - In *"Inputs Options"*
->    - "Database with clade-specific marker genes" to `locally cached`
+>       - *"Database with clade-specific marker genes"*: `locally cached`
->    - "Cached database with clade-specific marker genes" to `MetaPhlAn clade-specific marker genes`
+>       - *"Cached database with clade-specific marker genes"*:`MetaPhlAn clade-specific marker genes`
 >
 > This step may take a couple of minutes.
 {: .hands_on}